Informed Consent Considerations for Testosterone HRT

 Listen to article

-FOLX uses an informed consent model to provide our members with hormone replacement therapy (HRT).
-We know that folx starting HRT have been thinking about this decision for a while.
+FOLX uses an informed consent model to provide our members with gender-affirming hormone therapy (GAHT, sometimes known as HRT).
+We know that many people starting GAHT have been thinking about this decision for a while.
 Many have done their own research and discussed this with other folx on HRT.

 Our responsibility is to provide as much clear information on the benefits, risks, alternatives, and explanations as possible before someone makes a decision.
 With an informed consent model, there is no requirement that a mental health provider assess whether or not a patient is a candidate for hormone therapy.

-When signing up for a FOLX testosterone HRT membership, we need our members to understand and acknowledge the information below to get started.
+When getting started with testosterone at FOLX, we need our members to understand and acknowledge the information below to get started.
 But don’t worry: no one needs to make these decisions on their own if they don’t want to.
-Your membership includes the option to talk with a FOLX clinician about the information below, and more.
+Your first appointment is a chance to talk with a FOLX clinician about the information below, and more.

 Permanent changes

-If any of the an occur for you, they are permanent and will likely not go away even if you stop taking testosterone:
+Most permanent changes take some time to occur.
+If any of the following changes occur for you, they are permanent and would not go away even if you stop taking hormones.

 • Deepened voice